brunorodriguesdecarvalho/CalculadoraPace/README.md

 # CalculadoraPace
 Application developed in JavaScript aiming to support runners when they need to convert from time and distance to average pace.
+Several functions still work on progress.